andrea2702/WebPage_CV/src/content/work/aist.md

 Help with the continuous investigation.

-- Learn about computer vision systems of recognition using OpenCV and YOLOV
+- Learn about computer vision systems of object recognition using OpenCV and YOLOV
-- Implementation of neuronal networks with Tensorflow 2.0
+- Implementation of neuronal networks with Tensorflow 2.0 for action recognition using LSTMs
 - Integrate systems using ROS